 Innovator Incubator

-The PlayGround Innovator Incubator is a multi-year intensive incubation program to support theatrical innovation and the launch of new innovative theatrical production companies.
-In November/December each year, PlayGround will present the Innovators Showcase, a three-week new works showcase, featuring world premiere productions and numerous other new play developmental activities and staged readings highlighting the work of Innovator Incubator participants.
+The PlayGround Innovator Incubator is a multi-year intensive incubation program to support new theatrical production companies and their pursuit of theatrical innovation.
+In July, PlayGround will present the Innovators Showcase, a multi-week new works showcase, featuring world premiere productions, workshops, and staged readings highlighting the work of Innovator Incubator participants.
+To date, 16 companies have been launched through the Innovator Incubator, helping to employ more than 400 local theatre artists and fostering the development of more than 30 new works for the stage.

 2024 INNOVATOR INCUBATOR PARTICIPANTS